okonomichiyaki/supercat/091-vox-cards.md

 # Vox Cards

-The bot will secure a Vox card if it is <ins>effective</ins> or if Securing the card will take captives.
+The bot will Secure a Vox card if it is <ins>effective</ins> or if Securing the card will take captives.
 In general, a Vox card is <ins>effective</ins> if its **When Secured** text can be fully carried out.
-The following guidelines explain when a Vox card is <ins>effective</ins> and gives instructions for how to perform the text for the bot.
+The following clarifies specific Vox cards and gives instructions for how to perform the text for the bot.

 Mass Uprising
 : <ins>Effective</ins> if the bot has 4 or more ships in its supply.
 Choose the cluster with the <ins>task force</ins>.
 If no <ins>task force</ins>, then choose randomly.